 Assessment refers to the continuing process setting appropriate outcomes for learning and determining how well student performance matches those outcomes.

 Assessment and standards are intertwined - Standards are the goals set for student learning outcomes while assessments document a student's actual abilities, knowledge and skills.
 As education standards change, assessment tools and strategies must also change.
-As Oregon adopts the Common Core State Standards (CCSS) for math and English language arts (ELA), it is also transitioning to the Smarter Balanced Assessment aligned with those standards.
+As Oregon adopted the Common Core State Standards (CCSS) for math and English language arts (ELA), it is also transitioned to the Smarter Balanced Assessment aligned with those standards.

-The following resources provide more detailed information on educational assessment:
+The following resource is provided for more detailed information on educational assessment: